ludovicchabant/PieCrust2/docs/docs/99_reference/08_formatters.md

 ## Markdown

-Name: `markdown` or `pymarkdown`
+Name: `markdown`

 [Markdown][] is a lightweight markup language that makes it easy to write HTML.
 For a primer on its syntax, see the [original documentation][gruber].

-The default Markdown formatter in PieCrust is powered by [Hoedown][], which is fast and effective.
-However, is you want a more fully featured Markdown formatter and don't mind poorer performance, you can switch to `pymarkdown`, which uses [Python-Markdown][pymd].

-You can enable Markdown extensions in your website configuration:
+The default Markdown formatter in PieCrust is powered by [Python-Markdown][pymd], which works well and has a good number of available extensions.
+You can enable those Markdown extensions in your website configuration like this:

 ```
 markdown:
   extensions: name,name,name
 ```

-The available extension names can be found [here][ext1] for Hoedown, and [here][ext2] for Python-Markdown.
+The available extension names for Python-Markdown can be found [here][ext].
+The name to use is the last piece in the list, so for example the "_Fenced Code Blocks_" extension would be enabled with `fenced_code`.

-In both cases, the name to use in the website configuration should be the short, vaguely friendly name listed on the referenced webpage -- like `tables`, `footnotes`, or `fenced_code`.
+> For a vast performance improvement, you can install the `PieCrust-Hoedown`
+> plugin which uses a native (_i.e._ written in C) implementation of Markdown.
+> It may not be available for your system however, which is why it doesn't ship
+> by default with PieCrust.

 ## Textile